Public-Health-Scotland/R-Resources/using SMRA with R.md

  * The `WHERE` clause specifies the fields to be used in the join.
 The fields do not have to have the same name in both tables as you specify both names in the query.

  * The join type is specified as a LEFT JOIN, i.e. return all records matching other conditions from the first table, and only matching records from the second table.
-(So SMR01 records are returned whether or not there is a matching death record, however death records with no corresponding hospital record are not returned).
+(So SMR01 records are returned whether or not there is a matching death record, however, death records with no corresponding hospital record are not returned).

     * See [www.sql-join.com/sql-join-types]() for a visual illustration of the available join types.